-As a student at the North Carolina School of the Arts, Green got a ?lm education that exposed him to the treasury of American cinema, from Hollywood classics customarily screened in 35 mm prints to such landmarks of personal expression as Charles Burnett’s Killer of Sheep (1979), Terrence Malick’s Badlands (1973), and Haskell Wexler’s Medium Cool (1969).
-The in?uence of these ?lms is apparent in George Washington’s authentic dailiness (Burnett), its regional fascination (Wexler), and its poetic visual splendor (Malick).
-Collaborating with his classmate and cinematographer Tim Orr, Green aimed for a deluxe style of ?lmmaking, shooting in 35 mm anamorphic to give George Washington an undeniable professionalism and grandiloquence.
-This insistence on cinematic pro?ciency recalls the instant classicism of the French New Wave.
+As a student at the North Carolina School of the Arts, Green got a film education that exposed him to the treasury of American cinema, from Hollywood classics customarily screened in 35 mm prints to such landmarks of personal expression as Charles Burnett’s Killer of Sheep (1979), Terrence Malick’s Badlands (1973), and Haskell Wexler’s Medium Cool (1969).
+The influence of these films is apparent in George Washington’s authentic dailiness (Burnett), its regional fascination (Wexler), and its poetic visual splendor (Malick).
+Collaborating with his classmate and cinematographer Tim Orr, Green aimed for a deluxe style of filmmaking, shooting in 35 mm anamorphic to give George Washington an undeniable professionalism and grandiloquence.
+This insistence on cinematic proficiency recalls the instant classicism of the French New Wave.
 Few movies about African-American youth have ever photographed the performers or their habitats as warmly as Orr does.
 This aesthetic confers seriousness on George Washington’s modest story.